 Pseudo points are points that report states or attributes based on how the Simplex system has been installed, configured and programmed.
-They are often programmed to groups, devices, zones or other logic groupings, e.g. a pseudo point may be programmed to report only if more than one sensor in a particular area is reporting smoke.
+They are often programmed to groups, devices, zones or other logic groupings.
+For example, a pseudo point may be programmed to report only if more than one sensor in an area is reporting smoke.

-Every Simplex system has a number of default pseudo points programmed into the firmware supplied with the panel.
-These default points depend only on the firmware revision number and are generally unaffected by the configuration programmed for a particular site.
+Every Simplex system has default pseudo points programmed into the firmware supplied with the panel.
+These default points depend only on the firmware revision number and are generally unaffected by the configuration programmed for a site.